-Resignation: Employees are asked to provide at least two weeks' written notice of resignation.
+□ Resignation: Employees are asked to provide at least a two=week written notice of resignation.
 Notice shall include anticipated date of departure, employee signature, and any other information the employee deems applicable.

-Failure to return to work upon the expiration of a leave of absence unless medical or other evidence has been submitted to the Town along with a request for an extension of the authorized leave will be regarded and recorded as a job abandonment without notice.
+Failure to return to work upon the expiration of a leave of absence unless medical or other evidence has been submitted to the Town along with a request for an extension of the authorized leave will be regarded and recorded as e-job abandonment without notice.

-Layoff and Reduction in Force: The Town may encounter situations such as lack of work, shortage of funds/materials, completion of special project(s), and other circumstance that require a reduction-inforce.
-Should a situation of this nature occur, retention strategy will be developed and documented by the Town Manager and presented to the Town Board of Trustees.
+□ Layoff and Reduction in Force: The Town may encounter situations such as lack of work, shortage of funds/materials, completion of special project(s), and other circumstances that require a #Reduction-#In-#Force (RIF).
+Should a situation of this nature occur, a retention strategy will be developed and documented by the Town Manager and presented to the Town Board of Trustees.